 Q. Someone discussing how Jesus has paid for our healing quoted Isaiah 53, “by His stripes we are healed”, but said it was also by the crown of thorns that Jesus wore.
 I know that stripes refers to the marks of the whips on His back, but this man was insisting that the crown of thorns was payment also.
 I haven’t heard much over the years about the significance of the crown of thorns.
-Could it be possible that it also was payment for our healing?
+Could you give me some more detail on this event in the Lord’s crucifixion?